 Some find it puzzling that when multiplying two minus numbers together we get a positive number.
 But what we are really doing is multiplying two numbers together and then combining two operations.
 Ask yourself what is a reverse of a reverse, a reduction of a reduction or a backwards of a backwards.
 They are all + operations.

 My granddaughter’s algebra text book teaches the FOIL (first, outer, inner, last) method for multiplying double brackets.
-If we apply it to some simple numbers that involve a minus of a minus, say (6 – 3)(5 -2) we get 30 – 12 – 15 + 6 = 9 which demonstrates that minus of minus is a plus.
+Let’s apply this method to some simple numbers that involve a minus of a minus, say (6 – 3)(5 -2) which involves a minus of a minus in its 3 x 2 bit.
+We get 30 – 12 – 15 + 6 = 9 which is only correct if a minus operation performed on a minus operation is a plus operation.

 Simple dividing (÷) or sharing out is best thought of as how many of this are there in that?
-Dividing is like multiplication a scaling operator and can always be expressed as a multiplication.
-Dividing by 3 for example is the same as multiplying by 1/3 and dividing by 1/8 the same as multiplying by 8.
+Dividing is like multiplication a scaling operator and one can always be expressed as the other.
+Multiplying by 1/3 is the same as dividing by 3 for example and dividing by 1/8 the same as multiplying by 8.
 Think about that and you see why the divide by a fraction rule of invert and multiply works.

-So what does the operator i do?
-Well it does a 90 degree anti clockwise turn off our linear scale above before applying the number.
+So what does the operator i tell us?
+It says do a 90 degree anti clockwise off your linear scale before applying the number.
 So the complex number 6 plus 3i means move 6 along a linear scale then do a turn 90 degrees anti clockwise before moving 3 as illustrated in the diagram.

-Complex numbers along with matrices and quaternions are much used in generating computer and film graphics and in electrical engineering where alternating currents in circuits with inductors or capacitors are out of phase with voltages.
-They can describe vectors and 2d translations and when used with an angular measure can describe rotations
+Complex numbers along with matrices and quaternions are much used in generating computer and film graphics and in electrical engineering where alternating currents in circuits that have inductance and/or capacitance are out of phase with voltages.
+They can also describe vectors and 2d translations and when used with an angular measure describe complex rotations.